 Note to Applicant: All uses of spaces, rooms and voids should be clearly labeled on all floor plans, including parking plans.
-Delete all tables and chairs shown on the master site plan (ground level) - a separate application is required for all outdoor patio seating.
+Delete "Retail (BCLS)" and replace with Retail Store on plan level 02.
+Delete all tables and chairs shown on the Master Site Plan (ground level) - a separate application is required for all outdoor patio seating.
+The applicant has indicated that there are no longer any roof appurtenances except the elevator overrun and private roof decks.
+There are no guardrails as the parapet walls are higher than the required height of the guardrails.